zambezi/ez-doc/man/build.md

 Building documentation
 ======================

 It's easy to get started with ez-doc.
-All you need are two files in your project to get started:
+All you need are two files in your project:

 - README.md
 - SUMMARY.md